kevin0812/Bigtreetech-SKR-1.3-Geeetech-A10M-Marlin2.x/README.md

 WARNING: The firmware in this repository is used at your own risk.
 I am not responsible for burned hardware.

-This firmware is built for the Geeetech A10M, all 3 axes work with micro switches for end stops, heating bed with thermistors, hot end + fan.
-Run out sensors and 3D touch sensors are not yet integrated (as of 07.01.2020).
+This firmware is built for the Geeetech A10M, all 3 axes work with micro switches for end stops, heating bed with thermistors, hot end + fan and filament runout sensors.3D touch sensor are not yet integrated (as of 10.01.2020).

 Only the Configuration.h and Configuration_adv.h were changed and compiled with PlatformIO.

+Pictures and description of the wiring will follow.